onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f1-grounding-anchor/README.md

 - the reasoning was bad
 - the system is low quality

-### B. The correct route changes the first repair move
+### B. Correct routing changes the first repair move

 If the case is routed correctly into **F1**, the first repair move becomes: